My Journey With a MUTU Pro – Postnatal Recovery After Loss

 I have always taken good care of my body.
 However, it felt like my body had let me down when Jessica died and I hated it for that.
 I looked typically postnatal but all I had to show for the months of pregnancy was funeral planning and intense grief.
 I knew that I had to learn to accept my body again and take good care of the whole of me, to help me cope emotionally at such a difficult time.

 Seven weeks after Jessica died, I signed up to MUTU.
 I was lucky in that I had no leaking or diastasis recti to heal.
 However, I enjoyed pole fitness before my pregnancy and I wanted to ensure that I had a connected system again before returning to it.
-I knew returning too soon and before my body had healed could cause long-term damage as pole is a sport that relies so heavily on core strength.
+I knew to return too soon and before my body had healed could cause long-term damage as pole is a sport that relies so heavily on core strength.

 “Emma really helped me to feel physically strong and proud of my body again.”